天長地久。

 是以聖人後其身

-So the sage puts his person behind
+Thus the sage puts his person behind,

 而身先,

-And his person is ahead;
+Yet his person is in front;

 外其身

-He puts his person outside
+He puts his person outside,

 而身存。